 Kyiv, sometimes called Kiev, is the capital of Ukraine and its largest city.
 It’s also one of my favorite cities!

-After having lived in Kyiv for about four months—spread out over two visits—I dare say I know the city pretty well.
+After having lived in Kyiv for about seven months—spread out over three visits—I dare say I know the city pretty well.
 I think everyone who visits Ukraine should stay in Kyiv for at least three days, ideally more.

 To make the most of your three-ish days in Kyiv, here’s a three-day Kyiv itinerary to ensure you see the best side of my favorite city.